Professor Philippe Schyns

 Director of the Institute of Neuroscience and Psychology / Head of School of Psychology

 Professor Schyns researches visual cognition from a computational, behaviours and brain imaging perspective.
-Philippe is professor of visual neuroscience, Director of the Institute of Neuroscience and Psychology and Head of the School of Psychology at the University of Glasgow.
+Philippe is professor of visual neuroscience, Director of the Institute of Neuroscience and Psychology and Head of the School of Psychology.

 Professor Schyns’ expertise will focus on visual scene processing to advance ‘deep scene understanding’ in machines.